Efficient Spatio-Temporal Signal Recognition on Edge Devices Using PointLCA-Net: Experiment Setup

 \section{Experiment Setup}

-We evaluated our work using PyTorch~\cite{pytorch} and the following datasets: NMNIST~\cite{orchard}, DVS128~\cite{amir2017low} and Spiking Heidelberg Digits (SHD)~\cite{cramer2020heidelberg}.
-Event streams in these spatio-temporal datasets are treated as space-time event clouds, where each event is represented by its spatial coordinates (x, y) and temporal component (t).
-We concatenate theses coordinates into a tensor of shape (x, y, t) for processing.
-Due to the temporal variability inherent in these datasets, we preprocess the data by standardizing the input size to ensure uniformity for training and evaluation.
+We evaluated PointLCA-Net using PyTorch~\cite{pytorch} on the following datasets: NMNIST, DVS128 and Spiking Heidelberg Digits (SHD).
+Events in these discrete spatio-temporal datasets were converted into point clouds, with each event represented by its spatial coordinates (x, y) and temporal component (t).
+We then concatenate these coordinates into a tensor of shape (x, y, t) for processing.